AdamSobieski/Narratology/Content/Knowledge.md

 ## Predicates as Static Extension Methods

 Predicates can be represented as static methods, for example static extension methods on a type `Vocabulary`.
-Then, by means of the `using static` feature, developers could access their desired collections of predicates, easily adding them into a global scope or context.
-This would, for the predicates defined, below, resemble: `using static Example.Predicates;`.

-Using such techniques, collections of predicates, from multiple teams, in multiple .NET assemblies, can be organized and accessed &ndash; including compatibly with IntelliSense features.
+These static methods for representing predicates can receive a number of strongly-typed inputs and return an expression for a function which receives a knowledgebase and returns a Boolean, `Expression<Func<IReadOnlyKnowledge, bool>>`.

 ```cs
 namespace Example